 Writers breed here, and no wonder.
-This part of the world makes me half-crazy with the treachery of its history, the beauty of its vistas and the swirling vernacular of its people, sweltering charm.
+This part of the world makes me half-crazy with the beauty of its vistas, the treachery of its history, and the swirling vernacular of its people, sweltering charm.

 My eyes and camera swoop up, my back arches and my heels sink into the composting earth.

-My husband always has my back, but I studiously avoid reason when it doesn’t suit the story and in this swampy catacomb of drama, it doesn’t suit at all.
+Be careful, B, we’re far from home, I hear a low voice.
+My husband always has my back, but I studiously avoid reason when it doesn’t suit the story and it doesn’t suit in this swampy catacomb of drama.

 The vultures converge on the branches of a sky-scraping tree.

 I wait for their take off, my burning skin shrouded in sweat.

 My camera films patiently.

 Tall grass tickles the soles and ankles of my giddy feet.